Hailey0528/CarND-Vehicle-Detection/writeup.md

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
 ![alt text][image1]

 There are five parameters in `HOG_features()` for extracting of features: `color_space`, `orient`, `pix_per_cell`,  `cell_per_block`, and `hog_channel`.
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
 Here is an example using the `RGB` color space and HOG parameters of `orient=9`, `pix_per_cell=8` and `cell_per_block=2`, hog_channel():
 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I compared the results with different color spaces and same other parameters, which shows as in the following picture:
+I compared the results with different color spaces and same other parameters.
+The second HOG image with HSV and the forth image with HLS are seem worse than with other color spaces.
+I just chose the first one RGB color space.
+The results are as follows:
 ![alt text][image3]

-I also tried different HOG channels, and same other parameters, which shows in the following picture:
+I also tried different HOG channels, and same other parameters.
+The result with the third channel seems worse than other with other channels.
+The choose of channel will be decided next with the classification accuracy.
+The comparison results are in the following picture:
 ![alt text][image4]

-Then I tried to vary the orientation, pixels_per_cell, cells_per_block, which shows in the following picture:
+Then I tried to vary the orientation, pixels_per_cell, cells_per_block.
-![alt text][image5]
 The last two HOG image of car image and notcar image are obtained with pix_per_block is equal to 4 and 16.
 It is obvious that the performance is not good as results with other parameters.
 The results with original parameters, with changed parameter cell_per_block=4 and cell_per_block=1 are quite small, whereas the results with the results with changed parameter orient=8 and cell_per_block=10 are a little different.
 But I can not say which one is better.
 And I just use the original parameter.
+The results are as follows:
+![alt text][image5]

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using...